 Shin splints are one example of how the tissue pulls away from the bones.
 It's common for runners, but with good self-care, it's totally avoidable.
 If caught early, it's easily reversible.

-See more wonders of fascia in this video.
+See more wonders of fascia and the impact of hydration in this video.

 Unexplained Chronic Pain